HadrienG2/code-that-counts/src/multithreading-pool.md

 [spin locks are only efficient when long waits are exceptional, and their performance degrades horribly as contention goes up](https://matklad.github.io/2020/01/04/mutexes-are-faster-than-spinlocks.html).
 Thus, they require a very well-controlled execution environment where you can confidently assert that CPU cores are not oversubscribed for extended periods of time.
-As a result, they are only relevant for specialized use cases, not general-purpose applications.
-However, "specialized use case" is basically the leitmotiv of this book, so obviously I can and will provide the right environment guarantees for the sake of reaping those nice little spinlock perf profits.
+And as a result, they are only relevant for specialized use cases, not general-purpose applications.

+However, "specialized use case" is basically the motto of this book, so obviously I can and will provide the right environment guarantees for the sake of reaping those nice little spinlock perf profits.

 And thus, when I'll need to do batches of read-modify-write operations, I'll allow myself to lock them through the following spin waiting mechanism.
 Which,